jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 While nobody knows _exactly_ what goes on inside such huge models, we are just barely scratching the surface of what they can do with _proper prompting_: in _this_ repo, you see how they can provide out of the box reasonable functionality without any manual work, training, or specific machine learning knowledge - in the end, we literally asked GPT3 to help us out _in English_.

-[ Note: I also gave [a talk](https://drive.google.com/file/d/1CjGLfpqQWKN46nAUYy5w1aDby1bZyrpZ/view?usp=sharing) very recently with my own unsolicited perspective on GPT3 and the like ]
+If you're curious about large language models, I recently gave [a talk](https://drive.google.com/file/d/1CjGLfpqQWKN46nAUYy5w1aDby1bZyrpZ/view?usp=sharing) with my own unsolicited perspective on today's NLP.

 ## Setup